evo-ov7/Webassembler/README.md

 ```
 atomic
 ```
 This type indicates an atomic read/write.
 It may be suffixed with any of the non-atomic non-vector special memory types (for example `atomici8i64`).
-There are also a number of other atomic operations, which can be performed during a memory access:
+There are also a number of other atomic operations, which can be performed during a memory write:
 ```
 aadd asub aor axor aand xchg cmpxchg
 ```